lanl-ansi/PowerModelsDistribution.jl/docs/src/specifications.md

 ```

 ## Power Flow (PF) with Load Models (LM)
-Unlike `tp_pf`, which models all loads as constant power loads, this problem specification additionally supports loads proportional to the voltage magnitude (a.k.a. constant current) and the square of the voltage magnitude (a.k.a. constant impedance).
+Unlike `mc_pf`, which models all loads as constant power loads, this problem specification additionally supports loads proportional to the voltage magnitude (a.k.a. constant current) and the square of the voltage magnitude (a.k.a. constant impedance).
 Each load now has associated active and reactive power variables.
-In `tp_pf`, loads are directly added as parameters in KCL.
+In `mc_pf`, loads are directly added as parameters in KCL.

 ### Variables
 ```julia